arifinabintarti/Bintarti_2024_Microservices/Raw Sequence Analysis of Bacterial amoA Gene (AOB).md

 Note for AOB analyses): Because the quality of our AOB raw sequece data is low (the average length less than 200 bp) merging of paired reads was not possible.
 Thus, we used GAP pipeline (the one that is used for AOA analysis) using our AOB sequence data.

-Follow the tutorial and installation of the AMOA-SEQ tool in: https://github.com/miasungeunlee/AMOA-SEQ.
+Follow the installation (and the tutorial) of the AMOA-SEQ tool in: https://github.com/miasungeunlee/AMOA-SEQ.
 All of the outputs were stored in the INRAE local computer:
 /mnt/d/Bioinformaticss/AMOA-SEQ

 # 1.)
 Activate the AMOA-SEQ tool